 - Designing and implementing antitrust compliance education programs for several clients in highly concentrated industries;

-- Serving as lead counsel before the DOJ for an acquiring party purchasing a major competitor in the resulting investigation, obtaining clearance for the transaction and avoiding a Second Request.
+- Serving as lead counsel during a DOJ merger clearance investigation for an acquiring party purchasing a major competitor in the aviation industry, obtaining clearance for the transaction, and avoiding a Second Request;

 - Serving as counsel for individual employees involved as material witnesses in connection with criminal antitrust investigations;